crescent-network/crescent/x/liquidstaking/spec/03_state_transitions.md

 ## LiquidValidators

 - State transitions in liquid validators are performed on every `BeginBlock` in order to check for changes in the active liquid validator set.
-- A validator can be `Active` or `InActive`.
+- A validator can be `Active` or `Inactive`.
 A validator can move directly between the states.
 - into Active

   The following transition occurs when a validator elected to whiltelist by governance and meet the Active Conditions.